smeredith/smeredith.github.io/_drafts/replace-onenote-with-github.md

 OneNote has a built-in page history, but it no where near as robust as git.
 For example, moving a page in OneNote to a different section destroys the page history.

+## Other VS Code Markdown Extensions

+Have a look at "Markdown All in One," "Markdown Paste," "Markdown Table Prettifier," and "Foam."